leblancd/kube-v6/README.md

 ```
 Since DHCP reconfiguration happens periodically (IP lease expiry), you may also want to disable DHCP configuration on the VM's eth0.

-# Install Standard (Upstream) Kubernetes Packages (as a Baseline)
+## Install Standard Kubernetes Packages (as a Baseline)
-On the Kubernetes master and minion nodes, install docker, kubernetes, and kubernetes-CNI.
+On the Kubernetes master and minion nodes, install docker, kubernetes, and kubernetes-cni.
 Reference: [Installing kubeadm](https://kubernetes.io/docs/setup/independent/install-kubeadm/)

 #### Example: For CentOS 7 / Fedora based hosts